 This program is designed to reduce the impact of trauma on young children at the earliest possible time, before there is a significant compromise to the developing brain, by responding to the emotional and physical needs of children and their families.

-The Early Childhood Rapid Response Program is available for children under age 6 residing in Hartford, Bloomfield or West Hartford.
+The Early Childhood Rapid Response Program is available for children under age 6 residing in Hartford and surrounding towns.
 Access is through referral only, typically from doctors, hospitals, state agencies, preschools and daycares, mental health providers and others.

 Referrals can be made by calling 860-297-0576.